Handling and Presenting Harmful Text in NLP Research: Harms and Risks in Text Data

+Harms in text data can affect many groups.
+We identify three (non-mutually exclusive) risk groups.

-We identify three groups that can be harmed from text data: \paragraph{Those represented in the data} The humans represented in the dataset are at risk of harm both from (a) what it does contain and (b) what it omits.
-The first of these can be considered harms from `hyper-visibility'~\cite{noble2013google}, where groups may be the subjects of false claims, bigotry, negative stereotypes and/or derogatory terms.
-The harm begins with such textual (mis)representations, that is individuals and groups are already harmed by the text before it becomes data, and they become data subjects.
-When the relevant text is subsumed into a dataset, that harm becomes ``frozen in time'' and perpetuated as far as that dataset is spread.
-The second risk of harm comes from `erasure', where the lived experiences of entire groups and communities are omitted from the data and thus rendered invisible to NLP systems \cite{jo2020lessons}.
-These two forms of harm -- the inclusions and the omissions -- can interact in pernicious ways, i.e., when certain groups are represented rarely and these representations are harmful portrayals.
+\paragraph{Those represented in the data} Humans represented in the dataset are at risk of harm from what it contains and what it omits.
+Harms arise from `hyper-visibility'~\cite{noble2013google}, where excessive data portraying negative attributes such as stereotypes is collected ~\cite{birhane2021large}.
+Harms also come from `hypo-visibility', a form of erasure whereby the lived experiences of entire groups and communities are omitted from the data, thus rendered invisible to NLP systems~\cite{jo2020lessons}.
+These two directions of harm, hyper- and hypo-visibility, can exacerbate each other if (a) certain groups are represented rarely and (b) those representations are exaggerated harmful portrayals.

-Presenting harmful content in research publications without the necessary precautions and safeguards risks propagating the harm to data subjects.
-This is the case for misinformation where spreading known-harmful ideas and false claims without making the problems with them unavoidably evident can lead to ambiguity.
-Exposure to false headlines increases the chance of their false claims being accepted and normalised, even when the reader knows they are false~\cite{pennycook2018prior}.
-Research that presents negative stereotypes without cautions contextualisation and qualification also risks further entrenching the associations in the dataset, deepening the harm to the data subjects~\cite{barlas2021see}.
-In particular, when researchers are from a different background to those that are subject to harms, there is a greater risk of treating the content as de-humanised data that can be studied from a relative distance in an abstract manner -- rather than something that has direct implications for the subjects' representation, welfare, and safety.
-This dehumanisation-by-datafication increases the risk of a disrespectful or harmful representation of the data subjects~\cite{leurs201715}.
+Presenting harmful content in research publications without the necessary precautions and safeguards can propagate the harm to data subjects.
+This is the case for misinformation where spreading known-harmful ideas and false claims without making the problems with them unavoidably evident can perpetuate the harm that is caused.
+For instance, exposure to false headlines increases the chance of their claims being accepted and normalised, even when the reader knows they are false~\cite{pennycook2018prior}.
+Research that presents negative stereotypes without contextualisation and qualification also risks further entrenching the associations in the dataset, deepening the harm to the data subjects~\cite{barlas2021see}.
+In particular, when researchers are from a different background to those that are subject to harms, there is a greater risk of `dehumanisation-by-datafication', where the content is treated as de-humanised data studied in an abstract manner -- rather than something that has direct implications for the subjects' representation, welfare, and safety~\cite{leurs201715}.